 The Mawab Project in the Philippines comprises two contiguous applications which have a combined area of 65.66 km2.
-They are located in the Masara Mineral Field, one of most highly mineralised section of the Pacific Cordillera where there are a number of past mines and deposits currently at an advanced stage of development.
+They are located in the Masara Mineral Field, one of most highly mineralised sections of the Pacific Cordillera where there are a number of past mines and deposits currently at an advanced stage of development.
+No work was conducted on this project during the year.